 Car Seats: The Law

 Are you over 30?
 If so, did you know that 30 years ago, car seats weren’t required for children?
-In fact, it’s estimated that in 1984, only half of all children under the age of four were riding in car seats.
+In fact, it’s estimated that by 1984, only half of all children under the age of four were riding in car seats.

 However, after your child’s second birthday, there are still strict safety rules you need to follow.
 After your child turns 2, the AAP advises continuing to use the rear-facing seat until he or she exceeds the manufacturer’s recommended height and weight limits.
-When that happens, you can then switch your child’s seat to forward facing.
+Once that happens, you can then switch your child’s seat to forward facing.